 Here’s how to get more out of split testing your ads:

-- First, create an international ad campaign with various ad images and texts.
+- First, create an international ad campaign with various ad designs and texts.

 - Next, see which ads performed the best in each target country and use this data to create new ad campaigns for each location.